Student Resources

 Health Insurance and Health Fees

 All students enrolled for at least six hours are charged the Primary Care Health Fee (PCHF) which can be waived within thirty days of the first day of class with proof of health insurance.
 The fee entitles students to basic services at the health centers such as examinations and allergy injections.
 This fee is not health insurance and does not provide for specialty care, hospitalization, x-ray or laboratory services.
-The PCHF fee can be waived with proof of health insurance or used as a supplement to the student’s insurance.
+The PCHF fee can be waived within 30 days of the first day of classes of each semester by submitting proof of health insurance or can be used as a supplement to the student’s active insurance.

 Campus Insurance Advocate